-A simple Honey Walnut Shrimp recipe of succulent battered shrimp fried to crispiness, then tossed in a sweet, creamy sauce and candied walnuts.
+A simple Honey Walnut Shrimp recipe of succulent battered shrimp fried to crispiness, then tossed in a sweet, creamy sauce, and topped with candied walnuts.

 *This post may contain affiliate links which helps bring you delicious recipes for free.

-It’s a Cantonese-style dish that originates from Hong Kong, which was popularized by Panda Express in the US.
-And I’m here to tell you that you can easily recreate this go-to takeout dish at home within 30 minutes!
+It’s a Cantonese-style dish that originates from Hong Kong, and is popular in Chinese restaurants in the US.
+I’m here to tell you that you can easily recreate this go-to takeout dish at home within 30 minutes!

 And you only need 4 ingredients to achieve this delectable creamy sauce: mayonnaise, honey, lemon, and condensed milk.